emacs-mirror/emacs/mps/manual/source/pool/awl.rst

   via :c:func:`mps_free`.

 * Supports allocation via :term:`allocation points`.
-If an allocation point is created in an AMC pool, the call to :c:func:`mps_ap_create` takes one additional parameter, a :term:`rank` of type :c:type:`mps_rank_t`.
+If an allocation point is created in an AWL pool, the call to :c:func:`mps_ap_create` takes one additional parameter, a :term:`rank` of type :c:type:`mps_rank_t`.
 The rank must be either :c:func:`mps_rank_exact` (to allocate ordinary objects containing